 The Psychology of Black Women, Section One of Div.
 35, began as a committee on black women's concerns.
-With vision and perseverance, the committee gained a more prominent voice within the Division and Section One, The Psychology of Black Women, was established in 1984.
+With vision and perseverance, the committee gained a more prominent voice within the division and Section One, The Psychology of Black Women, was established in 1984.
 As a section, The Psychology of Black Women has its own bylaws and governance structure and has scheduled time for invited presentations at the American Psychological Association's Annual Convention.

 To create a forum where black women can network and get mentoring and support from each other.